 4. Add Some Color

 More brides are opting for non-traditional engagement rings that are more playful and reflect their unique personal style.
-Alison Chemla, Creative Director and Designer of whimsical jewelry brand Alison Lou, is known for her fun pieces and use of enamel in her pieces.
+Alison Chemla, Creative Director and Designer of whimsical jewellery brand Alison Lou, is known for her fun pieces and use of enamel in her pieces.
 She says her clients are looking for a twist on traditional engagement rings.
 “Setting smaller stones with a delicate gold or even enamel bezel adds interest to the ring, which can certainly make the stone appear larger when done correctly,” she says.
 “Additionally, enamel is a great way to reflect personal style in your ring.
 We have used black, cream, navy and even pink enamel in our engagement ring settings.”

 5. Set Your Diamond at an Unexpected Angle